Nahsc0/Dockerized-Python-Script-Alpine/README.md

 ## File Structure

 - Dockerfile: The Dockerfile used to build the Docker image.

-- test.py: The Python script that is run inside the Docker container.
-It contains a function that greets Mr. Adefemi Michel and expresses appreciation for his wisdom as a DevOps Engineer.
+- test.py: The Python script that runs the GUI application within Docker.
+The application greets Mr. Adefemi Michel and expresses appreciation for his wisdom as a DevOps Engineer.

 ## Contributors